speced/bikeshed/README.md

 * [automatic IDL processing and syntax-checking](docs/idl.md) for `<pre class=idl>` contents, so you don't have to mark up every single significant term yourself.
 * [automatic generation of railroad diagrams](docs/railroad-diagrams.md) from `<pre class='railroad'>` contents.

-Examples of all of the functionality described here can be found by looking at the source of the [CSS Variables source document](http://dev.w3.org/csswg/css-variables/Overview.src.html)
+Examples of much of the functionality described here can be found by looking at the source of the [CSS Variables source document](http://dev.w3.org/csswg/css-variables/Overview.src.html)

 Note About Fatal Errors
 -----------------------